GerritCodeReview/plugins_reviewers/src/main/resources/Documentation/config.md

 ```
   [reviewers]
     enableREST = true
-    enableUI = false
     suggestOnly = false
 ```

 reviewers.enableREST
 :	Enable the REST API.
 When set to false, the REST API is not available.
 	Defaults to true.

-reviewers.enableUI
-:	Enable the UI.
-When set to false, the 'Reviewers' menu is not displayed
-	on the project screen.
-Defaults to true, or false when `enableREST` is false.

 reviewers.suggestOnly
 :	Provide the configured reviewers as suggestions in the "Add Reviewer" dialog